-The payment card industry data security standard (PCI DSS) calls for all financial institutions and merchants to protect their clients’ sensitive data, which typically includes the use of strong cryptography as dictated by PCI DSS requirement 3.
-Most organisations empty this burden on the IT department or IT management teams and hope all their compliance is covered.
-However, in most cases when there is a data breach, the burden lies on the shoulders of the C-level management, who are left to answer to the difficult questions.
+The payment card industry data security standard (PCI DSS) calls for all financial institutions and merchants to protect their client's sensitive data, typically including strong cryptography as dictated by PCI DSS requirement 3.
+Most organizations empty this burden on the IT department or IT management teams and hope that all compliance requirements are met.
+However, in most cases when a data breach occurs, the burden lies on the shoulders of the C-level management, who are left to answer the difficult questions.

 To curb this problem, top management must play an active role in managing the risks involved in cryptography and its related subjects in the achievement of PCI DSS compliance.
-The first and foremost risk that management need to be weary of is the risk of non-compliance, which in some cases will lead to the business losing a critical trading license and can translate to the business closing operations.
+The first and foremost risk management needs to be wary of is the risk of non-compliance, which in some cases will lead to the business losing a critical trading license and can translate to closing operations.

 Businesses are encouraged to implement a risk framework that manages all the challenges faced in a PCI DSS environment.
-Frameworks like ISO 3100, Risk IT from ISACA or NIST special publication 800-37, to mention just a few, can assist in achieving a well balanced risk management program.
-What these frameworks have in common is that the organisation should establish a risk management process that can constantly address known and emerging risk appropriately and in a timely manner.
+Frameworks like ISO 3100, Risk IT from ISACA, or NIST special publication 800-37, to mention just a few, can assist in achieving a well-balanced risk management program.
+These frameworks have in common that the organization should establish a risk management process that can constantly address known and emerging risks appropriately and in a timely manner.

 The following steps are critical in the management of risk involved in the cryptographic sphere, which is one of the areas responsible for enforcing the maintenance of privacy and protecting cardholder data.

-Risk identification will be the part that labels out all known risk and maintaining a risk register so that all identified risks are recorded and described.
-Even the use of specialised cryptographic equipment like HSM devices (hardware security module) in the key management process, brings about risks and vulnerabilities.
-Consider one advantage of HSMs is that they create a root of trust, and that this can also create a risk - if the HSM is compromised the whole system is vulnerable.
-It is highly unlikely for the HSM devices to be physically and logically compromised, but there are cases where it has occurred, for example the DigiNotar attack in 2011.
+The first step is to identify risks that can affect PCI DSS compliance.
+Risk identification will be the part that labels all known risks and maintains a risk register so that all identified risks are recorded and described.
+Even the use of specialized cryptographic equipment like HSM devices (hardware security module) in the key management process brings risks and vulnerabilities.
+Consider one advantage of HSMs is that they create a root of trust and that this can also create a risk - if the HSM is compromised, the whole system is vulnerable.
+It is highly unlikely for the HSM devices to be physically and logically compromised, but there are cases where it has occurred, for example, the DigiNotar attack in 2011.
 This led to the ultimate closure of the Certificate Authority.

-At this stage, all the identified risks are analysed for the likelihood of occurring.
-A mixture of qualitative and quantitative techniques are employed to reach a decision on the risk treatment methods.
-In the case of cryptographic modules (HSMs), the inherent risk brought about by the HSM devices is the complexity of the technologies involved.
+All the identified risks are analyzed at this stage for the likelihood of occurring.
+A mixture of qualitative and quantitative techniques is employed to reach a decision on the risk treatment methods.
+In the case of cryptographic modules (HSMs), the inherent risk brought about by the HSM devices is the technology's complexity.
 The more complex configurations get, the higher the risk of human error.
 Which can render the secrecy of the master keys susceptible to attack.
-In a Certificate Authority setup, the HSM devices will be hidden behind a series of firewalls in different network security zones and traffic reaching the devices will have to pass a series of checks and rules.
-The result of mathematical calculations - to estimate the annual rate of occurrence, exposure factor and annualised loss expectancy - can give insight to decisions on acquiring an HSM and which set up to use.
+In a Certificate Authority setup, the HSM devices will be hidden behind a series of firewalls in different network security zones.
+Traffic reaching the devices will have to pass a series of checks and rules.
+The outcome of mathematical calculations - to estimate the annual rate of occurrence, exposure factor, and annualized loss expectancy - can give insight into decisions on acquiring an HSM and which setup to use.

-IT governance is an integral part of the business, which seeks to create a linkage between the overall business goals and IT related goals and to keep them in sync, so that IT supports the ultimate organisational vision and goals.
-Most, if not all, organisations seek to gain benefit from IT related investments and gain competitive edge by driving costs down and increasing profits.
+IT governance is an integral part of the business, which aims to align the overall business goals and IT-related goals and keep them in sync so that IT supports the ultimate organizational vision and goals.
+Most, if not all, organizations seek to gain benefits from IT-related investments and gain a competitive edge by reducing costs and increasing profits.

 Treatment of risk

 Treatment is affected by the types and nature of risks involved and is ultimately affected by the business model.
-The treatment methods used in organisations that need to safeguard client information from exposure using HSM in the cloud is likely different from the treatment taken by organisations using these devices on premises.
-In the cloud, the physical devices are with the service provider and, that being the case, the control of the devices are not in the hands of the client - as a result, should any compromise occur, the provider might be liable for the losses incurred.
+The treatment methods used in organizations that need to safeguard client information from exposure using HSM in the cloud are likely different from the treatment taken by organizations using these devices on premises.
+In the cloud, the physical devices are with the service provider and, that being the case, the control of the devices is not in the hands of the client - as a result, should any compromise occur, the provider might be liable for the losses incurred.

-However, it is advisable for organisations to use on-premise solutions.
-In cases where HSM devices are hosted on premises, risk sharing methods like insurance often help in maintaining an acceptable level of risk.
+However, it is advisable for organizations to use on-premise solutions.
+In situations where HSM devices are hosted on-premises, risk-sharing methods such as insurance are frequently used to maintain an acceptable risk level.

-On-premise solutions enable better implementation of controls and to strictly manage the tender processes so that hardware will only be acquired from certified manufacturers that meet a specific criteria, for example compliance with FIPS 140-2 security level 3 and 4.
+On-premise solutions enable better implementation of controls and strictly manage the tender processes so that hardware will only be acquired from certified manufacturers that meet specific criteria, for example, compliance with FIPS 140-2 security levels 3 and 4.

 Monitor and review Risks

-This is one of the most important steps in the risk management scheme.
-For most advanced organisations with a well defined maturity level, a miss on the monitoring element can have catastrophic results.
+This is one of the most crucial steps in the risk management scheme.
+For most advanced organizations with a well-defined maturity level, a miss on the monitoring element can have catastrophic results.
 Emerging risks must be closely monitored in terms of changes in the regulatory environment.
-Most advanced organisations tend to cut corners and assume that a breach will only happen to others and not themselves.
-Tight maintenance schedules have to be adhered to and appropriate corrective actions taken for all non compliance configurations.
-Industry standard recommendations have to be implemented.
+Most advanced organizations tend to cut corners and assume that a breach will only happen to others, not themselves.
+Tight maintenance schedules have to be adhered to, and appropriate corrective actions taken for all non-compliance configurations.
+Implementation of industry-standard recommendations is required.

-In my experience, most organisations cut corners and focus only on the balance sheet and forget that following procedure and inspecting if policy is being adhered to, is the most important part of IT management.
-In the worst case scenario, this can be the deciding factor in whether the organisation continues to exist or not.
+In my experience, the majority of organizations cut corners and only focus on the balance sheet, forgetting that the most important aspect of IT management is following procedure and inspecting policy compliance.
+In the worst-case scenario, this can be the deciding factor in whether the organization continues to exist or not.